Jean Renoir: Early life

 Renoir was born in the Montmartre district of Paris, France.
 He was the second son of Aline (née Charigot) Renoir and Pierre-Auguste Renoir, the Impressionist painter.
 His elder brother was Pierre Renoir, a French stage and film actor, and his younger brother Claude Renoir (1901–1969) had a brief career in the film industry, mostly assisting on a few of Jean's films.
 Jean Renoir was also the uncle of Claude Renoir (1913–1993), the son of Pierre, a cinematographer who worked with Jean Renoir on several of his films.
 He recalls that "I discovered Alexandre Dumas when I was about ten.
 I am still discovering him."

 Renoir was largely raised by Gabrielle Renard, his nanny and his mother's cousin, with whom he developed a strong bond.
 Shortly before his birth, she had come to live with the Renoir family.
 She introduced the young boy to the Guignol puppet shows in Montmartre, which influenced his later film career.
 He wrote in his 1974 memoirs My Life and My Films, "She taught me to see the face behind the mask and the fraud behind the flourishes.
 She taught me to detest the cliché."
 Gabrielle was also fascinated by the new early motion pictures, and when Renoir was only a few years old she took him to see his first film.

 As a child, Renoir moved to the south of France with his family.
 He and the rest of the Renoir family were the subjects of many of his father's paintings.
 His father's financial success ensured that the young Renoir was educated at fashionable boarding schools, from which, as he later wrote, he frequently ran away.

 At the outbreak of World War I, Renoir was serving in the French cavalry.
 Later, after receiving a bullet in his leg, he served as a reconnaissance pilot.
 His leg injury left him with a permanent limp, but allowed him to develop his interest in the cinema, since he recuperated with his leg elevated while watching films, including the works of Charlie Chaplin, D.W.
 Griffith and others.
 After the war, Renoir followed his father's suggestion and tried making ceramic art, but he soon set that aside to make films in the attempt, he would later claim, to make his wife, Hessling, a star.
 He was particularly inspired by Erich von Stroheim's work.

 Career

 Early years

 In 1924, Renoir directed Une Vie Sans Joie or Catherine, the first of his nine silent films, most of which starred his first wife, Catherine Hessling, who was also his father's last model.
 At this stage, his films did not produce a return.
 Renoir gradually sold paintings inherited from his father to finance them.
+Hessling also starred in Nana shot in 1926 and the 1927 silent futuristic fantasy film Charleston Parade (Sur un air de Charleston) with the African American mime artist Johnny Hudgins.